austinmcconnell/dotfiles/README.md

 - ^D: move down half a screen
 - ^F: page down
 - ^B: page up
-- Ctrl-i: jump to your previous navigation location
+- <C-i>: jump to your previous navigation location
-- Ctrl-o: jump back to where you were
+- <C-o>: jump back to where you were
-- Ctrl-j: jump to the split above current window
+- <C-j>: jump to the split above current window
-- Ctrl-k: jump to the split below current window
+- <C-k>: jump to the split below current window
-- Ctrl-h: jump to the split to the right of current window
+- <C-h>: jump to the split to the right of current window
-- Ctrl-l: jump to the split to the left of current window
+- <C-l>: jump to the split to the left of current window

 Switching to Insert Mode
 - i: insert before the cursor